How to Run for Office in New York

 Here are some federal, state, and local resources to help you figure that out:

-• New York State’s election website offers a lot of resources to help when you’re interested in running for office, including a political calendar, requirements for each office, and an overview of how to file for your candidacy.
+- New York State’s election website offers many resources to help when you’re interested in running for office, including a political calendar, requirements for each office, and an overview of how to file for your candidacy.

 Ultimately, your goal is to get the information you need from resources like those above to get yourself on the ballot as a registered candidate with the New York State Board of Elections for whatever political office you’ve decided to pursue.